kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

     General TDMA, time spent on n = 1e+06 is 2.97735 seconds Special TDMA, time spent on n = 1e+06 is 2.56285 seconds

 Its not fully apparent at small matrix sizes, but once they get big, the reduction in FLOPs makes a difference.
-This is because the overhead in the _scipy.linalg.lu_solve_ function is relatively big for small $n$'s.
+The difference in time fluctuates a bit, but this is probably due to background tasks taking up some of the memory.

 ## Project 1 d)
 The program (`relative_error.py`) gives these results: